Configuring the switches and ports

 7. Click Save.

-Some properties choices expose additional properties that you cannot set using this procedure; you can set the additional properties only by configuring the ports individually.
-The descriptions in the steps specify which properties have this limitation.
+Some property choices reveal additional properties that you cannot set with this procedure.
+To configure these additional properties, you must configure the ports individually.
+The descriptions in each step indicate which properties have this limitation.

 Step 1

-Select Fabrics, then click the fabric that contains the switch.
+Choose Fabrics, then click the fabric that contains the switches for which you want to configure their ports.

 Step 2